Where the Streets Had a Name

 Where the Streets Had a Name is a young adult novel by Randa Abdel-Fattah.
 It was published in April 2008, shortly after the death of the author's grandmother.
 The book won a 2009 Golden Inky Award.

-It is the only book of Abdel-Fattah's to contain a dedication, as follows:
+It is the only book of Abdel-Fattah's to contain a dedication, which is to her grandmother, who had died at the age of 98, and to her father, whom she hoped would see Palestine freed in his lifetime.

-To my Grandmother Sitti Jamilah, who passed away on 24th April, 2008, aged 98.
-I had hoped that you would live to see this book and that you would be allowed to touch the soil of your homeland again.
-It is my consolation that you died surrounded by my father and family and friends who cherished you.
-May you rest in peace.
-And to my father-May you see a free Palestine in your lifetime.

 Plot

 13-year-old Hayaat is a Muslim Palestinian girl living in Bethlehem.
 She lives in a small apartment with her family, who have been displaced from their home: her mother and brothers; her father, grieving the loss of his olive grove; her sister Jihan, who is planning a wedding; and her grandmother Zeynab, who spends her time telling stories from her past.
 Hayaat is determined and sometimes stubborn, but feels guilt and sadness over an accident from her childhood.
 She and her best friend Maysaa were caught in the blast from an exploding bomb.
 Fragments ricocheted off a wall towards Hayaat, scarring her face permanently and killing Maysaa.
 Frequently, she overhears her mother and grandmother talking, saying Who will marry her with those scars?

 When her grandmother becomes ill, Hayaat resolves to travel to Jerusalem to fulfill Zeynab's wish to touch the soil of her ancestral home, believing it will save Zeynab's life.
 She and her best friend Samy, a Christian Palestinian and fan of football and The X Factor, begin the forbidden six-mile journey on a day they have no curfew.
 They travel through checkpoints and roadblocks, sneak over the West Bank wall, and meet other Palestinian travelers, a refugee boy named Naseem, and Israeli peace activists.
 Hayaat also learns more about the accident from her past.